simonw/datasette/docs/plugin_hooks.rst

 ``params`` - dictionary
     The parameters passed to the SQL query, if any.

-This hook is similar to :ref:`plugin_hook_table_actions` but populates an actions menu on the canned query and arbitrary SQL query pages.
+Populates a "Query actions" menu on the canned query and arbitrary SQL query pages.

 This example adds a new query action linking to a page for explaining a query: